Momox-GmbH/momox-gmbh.github.io/README.md

 for everyone.
 Therefore, the following [code of conduct](CODE_OF_CONDUCT.md) apply to all our public repositories, office interactions and social events.

+#### Diversity

+Momox has signed the ["Chara der Vielfalt"](https://www.charta-der-vielfalt.de/en/) and actively promotes the recognition, appreciation and integration of diversity.

+Our "momoxians" have roots in more than 60 nations.
+Momox lives the Diversity Day every day.
+During remote working we offer different language courses:

+ * Armenian
+ * Tamil
+ * Greek
+ * Arabic
+ * Kurdish
+ * Sign Language
+ * and may more …

+Furthermore, we would like to celebrate Eid with our Muslim momoxians and on 26.05. we offer our colleagues in logistics a delicious choice of food from Syria, Afghanistan and Eritrea.
+To make the diversity already lived at momox visible internally and externally, we also have regular activities outside this action week/independent of the DDT (German Diversity Day).

 #### Open-Source

 Much of our work is builds on free software.
 We are dedicated to contribute our share.